KIB-RUB-7/MovieBox/Prototyping_Report.md

-Prototyping Report is being written ...
 We will update this file according to the pace of progress of our work...

 Thank you for reading our post!